callendera/milestoneproject_1/README.md

 * Asked fellow students and mentor to look at my webpage on a range of devices to report any bugs found.

+## Deployment

+1. I logged into my GitHub
+2. Navigated to my GitHub repository
+3. Clicked on my 'milestoneproject_1'
+4. Beneath the repository name click the 'Settings' button
+5. I scrolled down to the 'GitHub Pages' section
+6. I then selected the 'Master Branch' located under the 'Source' section
+7. Finally I hit save
+8. My site was published at https://callendera.github.io/milestoneproject_1/
+9. After it was deployed I had to change all of the file paths to be relative rather than absolute